sczerski/mcsmrt_pipeline_report/README.md

 a csv file with a translation of barcode ID and bio sample ID. (barcode,sample)
 2) barcode_ccs_summary.csv -->
 a csv file output from pbcromwell pb_demux_ccs

+*Assuming you have followed the pipeline and standard conventions, the only file you need to generate yourself should be the ccs_passes.tsv as this file is generated in preparation for MCSMRT, AFTER completion of the Microbiome Analysis Pipeline)

 Output:
 1) ccs_demux_report_output/ (directory)